 We had to live together (yet again) and here we were two independent adults in our mid-twenties sharing a place and again certain issues arose.

 As the years went by and we both started working in different parts of Germany, some 6 odd hours away from each other, I finally got my own place.

 Here I was, in my late twenties and on my own for the very first time.
 I couldn’t believe it!

-I celebrated being queen of my own castle by finally investing in some furniture – I even bought a bed!
+I celebrated being the queen of my own castle by finally investing in some furniture – I even bought a bed!
 In the end, this period of independence was very brief but that’s a whole other story.

 I digress however from my original thought of a comfort zone.
-Growing up, like many of you I suspect, I never quite figured out how to fit it; not in high school, not even in university.
+Growing up, like many of you I suspect, I never quite figured out how to fit in; not in high school, not even in university.